QQBoxy/local-s3-manager/README.md

 ![](screenshot.png)

-This project only provides serverless-offline environment for uploading S3 files for development and testing.
+This project provides serverless-offline and serverless-s3-local environment for uploading S3 files for development and testing.

 ## Usage